gruntwork-io/docs/_docs-sources/iac/usage/using-a-module.md

 ## What's next

 Now that you've used a Gruntwork module to provision resources, consider how you would need to expand this usage make the Lambda function available via a URL using an [AWS API Gateway HTTP API](../../reference/modules/terraform-aws-lambda/api-gateway-proxy/).
-We refer to this as a [service](../overview/services.md).
+We refer to combining multiple modules into a single deliverable module as a [service](../overview/services.md).
 You can dive deeper into this topic in [composing your own service](./composing-your-own-service.md) or learn how to use a Gruntwork developed service in [using a service](./using-a-service.md).

 Lastly, consider how else you might test you module.
 Are there additional success or failure cases you would want to add?
 To learn more about testing using Terratest, refer to the [official document](https://terratest.gruntwork.io/docs/getting-started/quick-start/).